jschmidtnj/cs584/assignment2/README.md

-# assignment 1
+# assignment 2

-Please see `src/assignment1.ipynb` for the jupyter notebook for this project.
-The `src/` folder also contains all of the original python files, which have been modified slightly in order to be executed in the jupyter notebook.
-The dependencies can be installed using anaconda with the given `environment.yml` file.
-The proof can be found in the `proof` folder.
+The answers for assignment 2 are provided here, along with the results of running the code itself.